mattbeicke/swen-project/docs/DesignDoc.md

 Need: A need is some item that a manager needs funded.<br>
 CompletedNeed: A Need that was fulfilled, containing the timestamp of fulfillment and user who did the fulfilling.
-User: A user can help support a manager by funding a need.<br>
+User: Any user, whether it be a Helper or Manager.
+Both can edit their accounts and have a basket, but Managers cannot modify their own.<br>
 UserDAO: The UserDAO provides functions to store and edit users.<br>
 CupboardDAO: The CupboardDAO provides functions to store and edit the cupboard.<br>
 CompletedNeedDAO: Provides functions to store and edit the completedneed catalog.